24.02.22, 5 am: Testimonies from the War

 March 2022 – present

 On February 24, 2022, at 5 a.m., the life of people in Ukraine got divided into "before" and "after."
-On this day, Russia's President, Vladimir Putin, announced the beginning of a "military operation" and launched a full-scale war with the bombing, rocket attacks, artillery shelling of cities, invasion of armored vehicles, and the military.
+On this day, Russia's President, Vladimir Putin, announced the beginning of a "military operation" and launched a full-scale war with the bombing, rocket attacks, artillery shelling of cities, invasion of armoured vehicles, and the military.
 The war caused terrible destruction, death, and suffering.
-Millions of people were compelled to leave their homes (according to the estimates of the UN Refugee Agency, it is one-third of Ukraine's population), and millions found themselves under occupation or had to survive in close proximity to the battlefront.
-Residents of different parts of the country braced themselves, each in their own activity, to counter the invasion and help those in need.
+Millions of people were compelled to leave their homes (according to the estimates of the UN Refugee Agency, it is one-third of Ukraine's population), and millions found themselves under occupation or had to survive in proximity to the battlefront.
+Residents of different parts of the country mobilized, each in their own activity, to counter the invasion and help those in need.

 The international network of institutions that joined the documentation initiative includes the following partners and national project managers: